PaulDance/xr/README.md

 ## Contributing

 Any form of contribution is always welcome!
-The current state of the plugin restricts a bit the possibilities though: it is rather young, so a lot of functionalities may be added, changed or removed in the coming weeks.
+The current state of the plugin restricts a bit the possibilities though: it is not finalized yet, so a lot of functionalities may be added, changed or removed over time.
 However, there is definitely room for contribution concerning mentoring notes and custom benchmarks, as they were initially kindly provided by [@bobahop](https://github.com/bobahop), but originated from personal notes accumulated over the months and have been dusted and reorganized since.
 In any